decent-chat/decent/docs/api.md

 The actual priority of permission objects is determined according to the roles applied to the user and channel-specific permissions (which are dependent on the roles), and the order is determined as follows:

 * Channel-specific permissions for roles of the user (Most priority.)
-* Channel-specific permissions for the "users" role, if the user is a logged-in member of the server, or the "guest" role, if the user is not logged in
+* Channel-specific permissions for the user role, if the user is a logged-in member of the server, or the guest role, if the user is not logged in (IDs "_user" and "_guest" respectively)
-* Channel-specific permissions for the "everyone" role
+* Channel-specific permissions for the everyone role (ID "_everyone")
 * Server-wide permissions for roles of the user
-* Server-wide permissions for the "user" or "guest" role, as above
+* Server-wide permissions for the user or guest role, as above
-* Server-wide permissions for the "everyone" role (Least priority.)
+* Server-wide permissions for the everyone role (Least priority.)

 </details>